 Autopilot 2.0 (AP2) Hardware vs. Autopilot 1.0 (AP1)

 The current hardware configuration seen on Tesla’s today wasn’t always the case.
 Advanced features of “Enhanced Autopilot” and the future “Full Self-Driving” capabilities for Tesla vehicles is only available for those vehicles manufactured with Autopilot 2.0 (AP2) hardware, beginning in Q4 of 2016.
-How can you tell if a Tesla has Autopilot 2.0?
+How can you tell if a vehicle is Tesla Autopilot 2?
 The easiest is whether is has cameras mounted on the side of the vehicle, embedded in the side blinkers (#5 in the diagram above).

 Autopilot 2.0 Hardware Visual Giveaway: